jostroff/WhiteBoard/README.md

 # WhiteBoard
-This is the code for the real-time, interactive drawing board.
+This is the code for the real-time, interactive drawing board MVC, written in the .NET framework.